 How to make healthy cinnamon rolls

-There is the spelt flour, an egg, honey, some salt and melted butter.
+In the stand mixer, add flour, egg, honey, yeast mixture, salt and melted butter.
+(D)

-I put it all in my stand mixer.
-I insert the paddle attachment and turn the mixer on until everything is just mixed.
-I then take the paddle off and replace it with the hook attachment so my machine can do the kneading.
+Remove the paddle and replace it with the hook attachment so the machine can do the kneading.

-I cover it with some plastic wrap and place a dishtowel over that.
+Cover the bowl with plastic wrap and place a dishtowel over that.

-While waiting for the dough to rise, I gather the filling.
+While waiting for the dough to rise, I gather the filling – cinnamon, brown sugar and raisins.
+(G)

 Now, for the fun part: Rolling out the dough.

-Next, I roll out the dough to approximately 1/4 of an inch thick.
+Roll out the dough to approximately 1/4 of an inch thick.
+(J)

-Then, I take room temperature butter and spread it on the rolled out dough.
+Take the room temperature butter and spread it on the rolled out dough.
+(K)

-I try to get it as tight as I can.
+Try to get it as tight as you can.
+(N)

-Before the rolls are finished rising, I preheat the oven to 400 degrees Fahrenheit.
+Before the rolls are finished rising, preheat the oven to 400 degrees Fahrenheit.

 All done.
 They should be lightly browned.

 Time to make the icing.
-See recipe below.
+See recipe below in the recipe card.

 By the time the icing is ready, you can spread it on the still warm cinnamon rolls.